Commercial Door Locks: The Complete Guide for Door Hardware Professionals, Contractors, and DIY Enthusiasts

 FAQs About Commercial Door Locks

-What is the best lock for high-traffic doors?
+- What is the best lock for high-traffic doors?

-High-traffic doors require locks that are both durable and reliable, as they endure frequent use and potential wear and tear.
+High-traffic doors endure frequent use and potential wear and tear.
 Grade 1 locks, as defined by ANSI/BHMA standards, are the best choice for these scenarios.
-Mortise locks are particularly suitable for exterior doors in high-traffic areas due to their robustness and longevity.
-Cylindrical locks are another viable option for interior doors that experience heavy use.
-In addition to durability, consider locks with additional features like anti-tamper mechanisms to further enhance security.
+Mortise locks are great for exterior doors due to their robustness and longevity.

-Electronic locks are equipped with contingency measures to ensure they remain functional during power outages.
-Most models feature backup batteries to provide temporary power.
 Some advanced systems also include capacitors that store energy for emergency use.
-For additional reliability, electronic locks often come with manual override options, such as a physical key, ensuring that access is not entirely dependent on electricity.
+For added reliability, electronic locks often include manual override options.
+These include a physical key, so you're not entirely dependent on electricity.

-For example, a Kaba E-Plex Lock is designed with battery backup and manual key override to prevent downtime.
-In environments where power reliability is a concern, integrating an uninterruptible power supply (UPS) with the building’s access control system can provide an extra layer of assurance.
+For example, a Kaba E-Plex Lock has battery backup and manual key override to prevent downtime.
+There are some environments where power reliability is a concern.
+Here, integrating a UPS with the building's access control system is smart.
+It ensures continuous power and improves security. - Can commercial locks be rekeyed easily?

-• Grade 2: Medium-level security for lighter commercial use or heavy-duty residential applications.
+- Grade 2: Medium-level security for lighter commercial use or heavy-duty residential applications.
 These locks endure up to 800,000 cycles and are ideal for interior commercial doors.

-• Grade 3: Basic security for residential use or low-traffic commercial areas.
+- Grade 3: Basic security for residential use or low-traffic commercial areas.
 These locks are tested for 200,000 cycles and offer minimal resistance to force.

-How do you choose between a keyless lock and a traditional lock?
+- How do you choose between a keyless lock and a traditional lock?

-For example, a Schlage Encode Smart Lock offers the flexibility of keyless entry with remote access via a mobile app, whereas a Medeco Maxum Deadbolt provides robust security for those preferring traditional methods.
+On the other hand, a Medeco Maxum Deadbolt is ideal for those who prefer traditional methods.
 Consider hybrid solutions, which combine both options, for maximum flexibility and security.

 Key Points and Takeaways